MereyShakirova/Ass4/src/ReaD.md

 # **Assignment 4 for  laboratory work for the Algorithm Data Structure**
 ![](https://avatars.mds.yandex.net/i?id=81aeee622298a892460bc27a41b999ac38f1bb68-2432023-images-thumbs&n=13)
 ### Description:
 !(*All students must comply with these criteria.
-If the student does not comply with these criteria, the score will be lowered.*)!
+If the student does not comply with these criteria, the score will be lowered.
+You are not allowed to use default hashing methods like Objects.hash()*)!
 ### In this work, these following criteria had to be done:
 * Create an additional class for testing K (example: MyHashTable<MyTestingClass, Student> table = new MyHashTable<>();)